Mission Local: Coverage and semiannual distribution of newspaper

 The online media site focuses on San Francisco's Mission District, covering a neighborhood with around 60,000 people in it.
 Their online media site receives about 100,000 unique visitors a month.
-And twice a year the site distributes 10,000 free, printed editions of the Mission Local as a newspaper.
+And twice a year the site distributes 10,000 free, printed editions of Mission Local as a newspaper.

 Awards

 In June 2009, Mission Local won a Webby Award for being the best student news site in the country.
 In May 2010, Mission Local won first place for Region from the Society of Professional Journalists on How Clean Are San Francisco Restaurants?
 Mission Local was a Finalist for Society of Professional Journalist's Mark of Excellence Award in the fall of 2010.